I am SO EXCITED to share the first two chapters from MOTION with all of you!

 “You actually look . . .”
 Gabby snorted, as though she couldn’t believe what she was about to say, and then said, “You’re fucking gorgeous.”

-We’d left the Westin near O’Hare and were now downtown in the Old Town Triangle area of Chicago, near my parents’ house.
-We’d already visited the hair salon and were now finishing up at the makeup store.
-The moment was imminently upon us, soon we’d be walking the few short blocks home.
+But now the moment was imminently upon us.
+Soon we’d be walking the few short blocks home.
 Time flies when one is fretting about impersonating one’s twin sister.

-While I’d been getting my ‘blowout’ as Gabby called it, I’d received a call from someone who identified herself as Lisa’s lawyer.
-She’d left a voice message, detailing her strategy for getting Lisa released, the projected timeline—still one week—and that Lisa’s phone had been sent via next-day air to the Chicago house.
+While I’d been getting my “blowout” as Gabby called it, I’d received a call from someone who identified herself as Lisa’s lawyer.
+She’d left a voice message, detailing her strategy for getting Lisa released, the projected timeline—still one week—and that Lisa’s phone had been sent via priority to the Chicago house.

 I look hot.

 I’d tried it once.
-The guy touched my arm to reposition it.
-I dropped the dumbbell on his foot.
-I never went back, but I did pay his doctor’s bills and sent a letter of apology.
+The guy touched my arm to reposition it without asking me first.
+I flinched, which caused me to drop the dumbbell on his foot.
+I never went back, but I did pay his doctor’s bills and sent him a year’s supply of protein bars.

 I bit my tongue so I wouldn’t point out the obvious, that we were identical twins.
 Of course I looked like her.
 But Gabby wasn’t being insulting for once and I had enough on my mind.
-We’d been bickering since this morning, no need to pick another fight.
+No need to pick another fight.
 Hopefully, merely looking like Lisa would be enough to convince Leo’s friend that I was Lisa, because I had no idea how to act like a normal person, let alone like my sister.

 Gabby cocked her head to the side, her gaze growing thoughtful.
 “Why don’t you wear your hair down ever?
 Or do your eyes.
 You’re beautiful, or would be if you put in the effort.”